ChanX-AI/nutrivia/README.md

 ![High Level Architecture](images/architecture.png)

-This architecture illustrates the flow of data from raw USDA datasets through the staging and production layers to the application and analytics components.
+This architecture shows the flow of data from raw USDA datasets through the staging and production layers to the application and analytics components.

 ---